vinsensiuschristo/VhiWEB/README.md

 ## 📄 Additional Notes

-The answer to the *Problem-Solving and Algorithmic Thinking* task — specifically about importing large CSV data efficiently and reliably — is documented separately in: problemSolvingAndAlgoritmicThinking.txt
+The answer to the *Problem-Solving and Algorithmic Thinking* task — specifically about importing large CSV data efficiently and reliably — is documented separately in: problemSolvingAndAlgoritmicThinking.txt or problemSolvingAndAlgoritmicThinking.pdf